Want to submit Hosting Donations via Paypal? Donate Now

 Cabinet lights: On electrical cords to cabinets.

 Track lights: Over the back corner display area: Near the ceiling.

 Kitchen and bathroom lights: Above and to the right of the kitchen sink.

 Water: Turn water on with the yellow lever to the left of the toilet (vertical is on).

 French Doors: Open the French doors to the lawn area.
 There are hooks to secure the doors so they don’t blow closed.
 Opening the French doors to the patio is optional, depending on weather etc.

 Flags: Place the Danish flag in the flag bracket mounted to the left as you exit the doors to the lawn area.
 Place the two small standing flagpoles out front on either side.

 Benches: Place the long red benches on either side of the walkway outside.

-Tip Jar: Put the donation sign and container out, but do not intimidate people into donating, as this is prohibited by our agreement with the City of San Diego.
+Tip Jar: Put the donation container out, but do not require people to donate, as this is prohibited by our agreement with the City of San Diego.

-Treats: It’s a good idea to put reasonable portions of cake/cookies/treats (i.e. small bite size) out on paper plates or napkins.
-Having whole trays available acts as an invitation to freeloading types to go overboard.
-Feel free to use Danish Butter Cookies provided by the HoD if you run out of treats.
-(Look in lower cabinets if none are on the counter top)
+Treats: There is no requirement to bring something from home but the public always appreciates the personal touch.
+Due to recent Health Department requirements, everything that we serve (cake, cookies, etc.) needs to be covered (use plastic bags available on the counter).
+The servings need only be small bite size and they can be served on paper plates or napkins as long as they are covered.
+Having whole trays available acts as an invitation to freeloading types to go overboard, loading their plates (and sometimes pockets and bags).
+Feel free to use Danish Butter Cookies provided by the House of Denmark if you run out of treats.
+Look in the lower cabinets if none are on the counter top.